highfem/tqdne/README.md

    cd tqdne
    ```

    Omit `--depth 1` if you want to access the full commit history.
-Alternatively, download the latest [release](https://github.com/highfem/tqdne/tags) if you do not require commmit history.
+   Alternatively, download the latest [release](https://github.com/highfem/tqdne/tags) if you do not require commit history.

 2. **Create and activate a conda environment:**